aneeqzia-isi/surgtoolloc2022-category-1/README.md

 You will need to have [Docker](https://docs.docker.com/) installed on your system.
 We recommend using Linux with a Docker installation.
 If you are on Windows, please use [WSL 2.0](https://docs.microsoft.com/en-us/windows/wsl/install).

-## Our two modalities
+## Prediction format

-You can choose to participate in one or both of our modalities: surgical tool classification and/or surgical tool detection, following the guidelines for the [SurgToolLoc Challenge](https://surgtoolloc.grand-challenge.org/).
-The instructions below are valid to generate both Docker containers.
+For category 1 of [SurgToolLoc Challenge](https://surgtoolloc.grand-challenge.org/) (surgical tool classification) the instructions to generate the Docker container are given below

 ### Category #1 – Surgical tool classification: